aa1i/haqpps/README.md

 [ ] aids to concatenating offset files for cumulative plots.
 Possible selection of base/current/cumulative file names

+[ ] support for watches with more than 1 tick per second (e.g. Bulova Precionist 8,16 BPS, Morgenwerk 3 BPS)

 ## known issues

 [ ] the first inhibition average seems to be skewed.
 Possibly a single zero sample leaking in, probably an off-by-one error somewhere.
 It averages out in the long run, but short term averages are skewed by the error.